ahelii16/Ahelii16/README.md

 ### Hi there 👋 👩‍💻

-I'm Aheli!
-I'm an aspiring technologist from India 🇮🇳 who is passionate about creating software to elevate people and build community.
-I have worked with CitiBank,Pune as a technology analyst intern and solved a business problem with Data Science.
+I'm Aheli, a software engineer from India 🇮🇳!
+I am passionate about creating software to elevate people and build the community.

-✨ I have experience working with a range of different languages and frameworks and I am always looking for opportunities to learn and work on something new.

 - 🔭 Some of my key skills:  C++, Python, Web Development (MERN), Machine Learning and Data Science.
 - 🌱 Learning more about Open Source and Software Engineering